apache/arrow/docs/source/format/Glossary.rst

    extension type
    storage type
-       A user-defined :term:`data type` that adds additional semantics to an existing data type.
+       An extension type is an user-defined :term:`data type` that adds additional semantics to an existing data type.
 This allows implementations that do not support a particular extension type to still handle the underlying data type (the "storage type").

        For example, a UUID can be represented as a 16-byte fixed-size binary type.